Thursday, March 5, 2020 | 6:00 PM to 8:00 PM

 Commissioner Vincent Sapienza is an environmental advocate, policy maker and New York State Licensed Professional Engineer, who has dedicated his career to protecting and improving New York City’s critical water infrastructure.
 He holds a BS from Columbia University and an MBA from Hofstra University’s School of Business.

 This event is free, but registration is requested.
-Kindly RSVP by February 27.
+Kindly RSVP by February 26.
 Refreshments will be served.
+Doors open at 5:30pm.